demisto/content/Packs/Workday/Integrations/WorkdayIAMEventsGenerator/README.md

-Generates Workday dummy test reports and events.
-Used for testing/dev purposes.
+Generates mock reports and events from Workday.
+Use these for testing and development.

 To use this integration for testing:
+1. Create an instance.
-1. Create an instance - Add a listening port and mark the *Long running instance* checkbox.
+    1. Add a listening port
+    2. Select the **Long running instance** checkbox.
 2. Take the server with the listening port that has been configured in the integration settings, and configure the **Workday_IAM** instance with this url and invoke the *fetch_incidents*.